mikeizbicki/cmc-csci143/topic_02_docker/README.md

     1. `docker pull`: download a docker image

         important images include:

         1. `ubuntu`: a basic install of the ubuntu distro
+        1. `debian`: a basic install of the debian distro
         1. `alpine`: a basic install of the alpine distro (most popular distro for containers due to extremely small size)
         1. `python`: an alpine container with latest python pre-installed